Erd\H{o}s-Hajnal problems for posets: Introduction

+If $\dot P$ is monochromatic, then $\widetilde{R}(\dot P,Q_n)=R(P,Q_n)$ for large $n$.
+This poset Ramsey setting has been addressed in multiple articles, see listed chronologically Lu and Thompson \cite{LT}, Gr\'osz, Methuku, and Tompkins \cite{GMT}, Axenovich and Winter \cite{QnV, QnK, QnN, QnPA}.
+In this paper, we focus on colored posets $\dot P$ in which both colors occur.

+We say that $\dot P$ is \textit{diverse} if it contains two comparable vertices of distinct color.
+Otherwise, $\dot P$ is said to be \textit{non-diverse}.
+Our first results provide general bounds for the poset Erd\H{o}s-Hajnal number of diverse and non-diverse $\dot P$, respectively.
 The \textit{height} $h(P)$ of a poset $P$ is the size of the largest chain in $P$, and the $2$-dimension $\dim_2(P)$ of $P$ is the smallest $N$ such that $Q_N$ contains a copy of $P$.
 It is a basic observation that the $2$-dimension is well-defined for any poset $P$.